-CBRF Standard Precautions Training Overview
+Standard Precautions Training Overview

-In Wisconsin, Community Based Residential Facilities, or CBRFs, are regulated by the Department of Health Services (DHS) Division of Quality Assurance (DQA).
-The rules for CBRFs are outlined in the State Statute and more specifically defined in the Wisconsin Administrative Code, often called Administrative Rules.
+In Wisconsin, certain community-based settings are regulated by the Department of Health Services (DHS) Division of Quality Assurance (DQA).
+The rules for these settings are outlined in the State Statute and more specifically defined in the Wisconsin Administrative Code, often called Administrative Rules.

-Chapter DHS 83, Wisconsin Administrative Code, is the rule that defines the responsibilities and restrictions of CBRFs.
-DHS 83.20 requires all CBRF employees, who may be exposed to infectious materials in the course of their jobs, to complete this training.
+Wisconsin Administrative Code DHS 30-100 is the rule that defines the responsibilities and restrictions of community settings.
+Employees should discuss with their supervisor which codes apply to the community setting they are working at.
+Many settings require employees who may be exposed to infectious materials in the course of their jobs to complete this training.
 The training must be successfully completed prior to performing any task that may expose the employee to infectious material.